celsiusnarhwal/foxy/README.md

 ## Usage

-Use the faculties provided by your package manager, add `https://foxy.celsiusnarhwal.dev` as a package index.
+Using the faculties provided by your package manager, add `https://foxy.celsiusnarhwal.dev` as a package index.
 For credentials, the username can be whatever you want, and the password must be your Font Awesome package manager token.

 ## Security

 Foxy never stores or logs your token; it uses it to form the index URL and then throws it away.
 You don't have to take my word for it because you can just look at the source code.
-And if you're _really_ paranoid, you can deploy your own instance of Foxy by clicking the button below.
+If you're _really_ paranoid, you can even deploy your own instance of Foxy by clicking the button below.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=github.com%2Fcelsiusnarhwal%2Ffoxy&project-name=foxy&repository-name=foxy)